dinoboy197/CarND-Advanced-Lane-Lines/README.md

 ### Binary image thresholding

-Using the Sobel operator, a camera image can be transformed to reveal only strong lines that are likely to be lane lines.
-This has an advantage over Canny edge detection in that it ignores much of the gradient noise in an image which is not likely to be part of a lane line.
-Detected gradients can be filtered in both the horizontal and vertical directions using thresholds with different magnitudes to allow for much more precise detection of likely lane lines.
+Using the [Sobel operator](https://en.wikipedia.org/wiki/Sobel_operator), a camera image can be transformed to reveal only strong lines that are likely to be lane lines.
+This has an advantage over [Canny edge detection](https://en.wikipedia.org/wiki/Canny_edge_detector) in that it ignores much of the gradient noise in an image which is not likely to be part of a lane line.
+Detected gradients can be filtered in both the horizontal and vertical directions using thresholds with different magnitudes to allow for much more precise detection of lane lines.
 Similarly, using different color channels in the gradient detection can help to increase the accuracy of lines selected.

 To create a thresholded binary image, I created a method called [`create_thresholded_binary()`](https://github.com/dinoboy197/CarND-Advanced-Lane-Lines/blob/master/find_lanes.py#L78-L113).
 This method detects horizontal line segments through a Sobel x gradient computation, white lines through a identifying high signal in the L channel of the LUV color space, and yellow lines through identifying low (yellow) signal in the B channel of the LAB color space.
 Any pixel identified by any of the three filters contributes to the binary image.